San Diego Wage & Hour Including Overtime Pay

 - Unpaid rest breaks

 At Manfred, APC, you will find the information and advice that you need if you have been exploited through substandard wages or unpaid overtime.
-Employment lawyer Manfred Muecke has more than 18 years’ experience bringing class actions.
-Schedule a meeting with him by calling 619-550-4005 or by emailing the law firm.
+Employment lawyer Manfred Muecke will work with you to ensure you receive the fair and just compensation you deserve.